 How to Identify and Present Your Transferable Skills?

-Transferable skills are capabilities developed in any context, including study, sport, volunteer work, casual employment, family responsibilities, and community involvement, that apply directly in a professional setting.
-For no-experience candidates, transferable skills are often the most valuable content on a resume because they represent genuine capability that is immediately relevant to an employer, even when it was not developed in a formal work environment.
+Transferable skills are capabilities developed in any context that apply directly in a professional setting.
+These include study, sport, volunteer work, casual employment, family responsibilities, and community involvement.
+For no-experience candidates, transferable skills are often the most valuable content on a resume.
+They represent genuine capability that is immediately relevant to an employer, even without formal work experience.

-Common transferable skills that Australian employers consistently value in entry level candidates include written and verbal communication, time management and prioritisation, problem solving under pressure, teamwork and collaborative working, adaptability and willingness to learn, customer service orientation, attention to detail, and basic digital literacy including proficiency with standard office and productivity software.
+Common transferable skills that Australian employers consistently value in entry level candidates include written and verbal communication.
+Time management and prioritisation are equally important.
+Problem solving under pressure, teamwork, and collaborative working are highly sought after.
+Additionally, adaptability, willingness to learn, customer service orientation, attention to detail, and basic digital literacy all feature regularly in entry level hiring criteria.

 Write a Cover Letter With No Experience